SimulatedGREG/electron-vue/docs/en/docs/using-electron-builder.md

 # Using [electron-builder](https://github.com/electron-userland/electron-builder)

-All builds produced by `electron-builder` can be found within the `dist` folder.
+All builds produced by `electron-builder` can be found within the `build` directory.

 #### Building